Academic Support Services

 - Students placed in learning lab courses based on COMPASS scores do not earn academic credit toward degree completion.
 Lab courses are developmental and help build basic skills needed for success in program courses.

-- To review basic skills before taking the COMPASS placement test, visit the Learning Place.
+- To review basic skills before taking the COMPASS placement test, visit Academic Support Services.
 Call 262.691.7837 for more information.

 - When you are ready to take the COMPASS sign up for a testing session online, or call the Assessment Center (C-022) at 262.695.6215.